DrBiznes/World-of-Wynncraft/README.md

 </details>

-## Modlist
+## Modlist and Credits
-You can view the modlist for any version uploaded on the [Modrinth project page](https://modrinth.com/modpack/world-of-wynncraft/versions)
+You can view the modlist with links to all the mods for any version uploaded on the [Modrinth project page](https://modrinth.com/modpack/world-of-wynncraft/versions)
+The [Alagard Font](https://www.dafont.com/alagard.font) by Hewett Tsoi was used with permission from the author.

 ## License and Affiliation
 This modpack is licensed under the LGPL-3.0 license.
 This modpack is not affiliated with Wynncraft.